 Completed in 2009, the LA Live Hotel and Residences is a 54-story, 1,001-room two-hotel hybrid tower.
 This skyscraper contains a JW Marriott and a Ritz-Carlton along with 224 residences in the Ritz Carlton condominium section of the tower.
 Constructed in 2008, it is the first building in Los Angeles to use a steel-plate shear wall design.
-This reduces the building's overall weight by 30% compared to poured concrete walls, increases window area and adds 20,000 square feet of useable space.
+This reduces the building’s overall weight by 30% compared to poured concrete walls, increases window area, and adds 20,000 square feet of useable space.
 The reduced weight also reduced the foundation work required, cutting both time and cost from the project.
-The erection and weld-out of the structural steel was completed 2 months ahead of the original schedule.
+The erection and weld-out of the structural steel were completed 2 months ahead of the original schedule.